victorbakan/vpodobaika-upload/README.md

 IMPORTANT!!!!
 Docker compose goes with 2 dockers:
 - nginx: used as a reverse proxy + rate limit public traffic per IP, up to 10r/s by default
-- api-service: service itselfe that is behind nginx and accepts requests only from nginx
+- vpodobaika-upload: service itselfe that is behind nginx and accepts requests only from nginx

 To provide test you may use simple curl cummand in a loop.